electron-userland/spectron/docs/migration.md

 - `connectionRetryCount` - This was a number of retry attempts to make when connecting to Chromedriver.
 WDIO has an [equivalent](https://webdriver.io/docs/options/#connectionretrycount) which _may_ apply to CD.
 - `connectionRetryTimeout` - This was a timeout to wait for connections to Chromedriver to be made.
 WDIO has an [equivalent](https://webdriver.io/docs/options/#connectionretrytimeout) which _may_ apply to CD.
 - `quitTimeout` - This was a timeout value to wait for the application quitting.
 We are now dependent on WDIO WDIO doesn't allow to configure this.
 Dropped.
 - `startTimeout` - This was a timeout value to wait for the start of Chromedriver.
-There is no Chromedriver service option for this, though it could potentially be reimplemented as part of a `wdio-spectron-service`.
+There is no Chromedriver service option for this, though it could potentially be reimplemented as part of a `wdio-electron-service`.
 No replacement as yet.
 - `waitTimeout` - This was the timeout value for calls like `waitUntilTextExists` and `waitUntilWindowLoaded` to complete - this value is now passed in on the call itself.
 The default is still `5000ms`.
 - `debuggerAddress` - This was passed through to Chromium config in [`capabilities`](https://github.com/electron-userland/spectron/blob/798cf1401cb7ec0596558ebdc8b4c0e8427a25f7/lib/application.js#L207).
 No replacement as yet.
 - `chromeDriverLogPath` - Chromedriver logs are now output with the other WDIO logs (see `outputDir`) in the `wdio-chromedriver.log` file.
 No replacement as yet, though the Chromedriver service has two options we can use to resurrect this customisation option - [`outputDir`](https://webdriver.io/docs/wdio-chromedriver-service/#outputdir) and [`logFileName`](https://webdriver.io/docs/wdio-chromedriver-service/#logfilename).